 Generic Name: timolol ophthalmic

-Note: This page contains side effects data for the generic drug timolol ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Istalol.
+Note: This page contains information about the side effects of timolol ophthalmic.
+Some of the dosage forms included on this document may not apply to the brand name Istalol.

 For the Consumer

 Applies to timolol ophthalmic: ophthalmic gel forming solution, ophthalmic solution

 In addition to its needed effects, some unwanted effects may be caused by timolol ophthalmic (the active ingredient contained in Istalol).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking timolol ophthalmic:More common

 - Blurred vision

 - burning or stinging in eye

 - Arm, back, or jaw pain